astral-sh/uv/docs/configuration/environment.md

 - `TRACING_DURATIONS_TEST_ROOT`: Use to create the tracing root directory via the `tracing-durations-export` feature.
 - `TRACING_DURATIONS_FILE`: Use to create the tracing durations file via the `tracing-durations-export` feature.
 - `RUST_LOG`: Custom log level for verbose output, compatible with `tracing_subscriber`.
-- `KEYRING_TEST_CREDENTIALS`: Used to set test credentials for keyring tests.